bhaskars99/Dunder-Mifflin/README.md

 # Dunder-Mifflin

-Here are the steps to view the application
+Here are the steps to view the application:

-clone/download the repository on to your system.
+Clone/download the repository on to your system.

-Please use a webserver to execute the application on PC/laptop locally.
+Please use a webserver to execute the application on PC/Laptop locally.

 Suggestion:
-I used brackets to develop this application.
+I have used brackets to develop the application.

 To download brackets please visit http://brackets.io